 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-Other tests can suggest that cancer is present, but looking at the tumor tissue removed during a biopsy or surgery (see below) is the only way to make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+Other tests can suggest that a tumor is present, but looking at the tumor tissue removed during a biopsy, sometimes using surgery (see below), is the only way to make a definite diagnosis.
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 Surgical removal of the tumor .
-During surgery, a neurosurgeon (a doctor who specializes in removing a tumor from the brain or spine with surgery) removes as much of the tumor as possible for examination under a microscope (see the Treatment section).
+During surgery, a neurosurgeon removes as much of the tumor as possible for examination under a microscope (see the Treatment Options section).
+A neurosurgeon is a doctor who specializes in removing a tumor from the brain or spine with surgery.
 The sample removed during surgery is then analyzed by the pathologist.

 Lumbar puncture (spinal tap).
-A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer).
+A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers.
+Tumor markers are substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer.
 CSF is the fluid that flows around the brain and the spinal cord.
 The child is given an anesthetic that numbs the lower back before the procedure.
-For patients with medulloblastoma, doctors usually perform a lumbar puncture after the tumor is removed through surgery (see the Treatment section).
+For patients with medulloblastoma, doctors usually perform a lumbar puncture after the tumor is removed through surgery (see the Treatment Options section).

-After these diagnostic tests are done, your child's doctor will review all of the results with you.
-If the diagnosis is a tumor, these results also help the doctor describe the tumor; this is called staging .
-Learn more about the first steps to take after a diagnosis .
+After diagnostic tests are done, your child’s doctor will review all of the results with you.
+If the diagnosis is medulloblastoma, these results also help the doctor describe the tumor; this is called staging.